 Are you a business owner wearing many hats in your business, one of which may even be sales?
-If this is the case, you are not alone, as there are many business owners around $2M-$3M in sales, where the owner/operator is still acting in a sales capacity along with running many of the other areas of the business.
-All of this is while still dealing with day to day issues.
+If this is the case, you are not alone.
+There are many business owners with around $2M-$3M in sales, where the owner/operator is still acting in a sales capacity and running many other areas of the business.
+All of this is while still dealing with day-to-day issues.

 Keeping Your Eye on the Right Ball

-Focusing on revenue to grow your business has to be your core goal.
-To do this will require you to be more focused.
-You have to develop processes to track your sales leads and forecast appropriately.
-This is in addition to continuing to fill your pipeline and measuring your own and your team's success.
+Revenue as a focus to grow your business has to be your core goal.
+To do this, you must develop processes to track your sales leads and forecast appropriately.
+You almost continue filling your pipeline and measuring your and your team's success.
 As your business grows, there will need to be enough structure to hire the right people to free you up to work on your business.
-If you are the only one who performs sales for the business long term, you become the business.
+If you are the only one who performs long-term sales for the business, you become the business.
 If "you are the business" when you want to sell your business and retire, you will find the actual business is not worth what you thought.
-Without you, there is most likely not a business.
+Without you, there is most likely no business.

 Developing Sales for the Long Term

 When we talk to business owners who want to grow their business, they sometimes tell us they can barely handle the sales they have.
 Yet to grow, they still need to increase sales.
-Depending on the products and services you sell, you may be able to attract customers without much time spent on marketing or developing new sales.
+Depending on your products and services, you can attract customers without much time spent on marketing or developing new sales.
 In the majority of cases, this is not a sustainable model.
-At some point, your sales growth will slow down if you do not have the right marketing in place or know how to develop new sales.
-If your marketing is not in place when you need to grow, this is tough to start when you are now behind the eight ball.
+Your sales growth will eventually slow unless you have the proper marketing or know-how to develop new sales.
+If your marketing is not in place when you need to grow, this is tough to start when you are now behind the eight-ball.
 Here are some identified barriers to sales growth:

 Lack of working capital to purchase additional inventory or hire the necessary people or spend on marketing